Mosesbwire/monty/README.md

 ## STACKS & QUEUES
-The aim of this project is to implement stacks and queues in C.
+Monty 0.98 is a scripting language that is first compiled into Monty byte codes.

+It relies on a unique stack, with specific instructions to manipulate it.The goal of this project is to create an interpreter for Monty ByteCodes Files.

+Stacks and queues will be heavily used in implementing the interpreter

 ### Learning Objectives
 * What do LIFO & FIFO mean